 Don’t be worried about where you will eat, shop or enjoy nightlife if you are staying inside the walls.
-At each corner you will see a little restaurant, a wine and jazz bar with tons of small clothing boutiques.
-We found the charm and the pace of this old town to be quite restful .
-We wonder tough if this is the case during the other months of the year.
+At each corner, you will see a little restaurant, a wine and jazz bar with tons of small clothing boutiques.
+We found the charm and the pace of this old town to be quite restful.
+We wonder though if this is the case during the other months of the year.
 We were told that last year 3 million tourists passed through the little country of Montenegro.
 You can be certain that a lot of them came to Kotor.

 Here’s a few of our recommendations for going out –

 Many restaurants have outdoor seating.
 This restaurant below is called Restaurant city.
 It’s one of the restaurant you are immediately attracted too in the old town for its cozy outdoor seating.
 We ate here a few times.
 The prices are reasonable and the food is nice.